 The History of Castle La Crosse

 Castle La Crosse opened in May 2017.
-This wonderful property is well known throughout the city of La Crosse and the surrounding region.
-The Castle was originally built in 1892 for a local lumber baron Nymphus B. Holway and his wife Jessie by noted local architects Hugo Schick and Gustav Stolze.
+This stunning property is well known throughout the city of La Crosse and the surrounding region.
+The Castle was originally built in 1892 for local lumber baron, Nymphus B. Holway, and his wife, Jessie, by noted local architects Hugo Schick and Gustav Stolze.
 They were intent on creating a home fit for a king!

 The exterior of the home with its limestone facade imposes its superiority above the surrounding homes.
 Designed with a tower that raises the vertical length of the home, a feature of Richardson Romanesque, the house was built in the popular Queen Anne style architecture of the time.
 It is interesting to note a number of Romanesque elements in the home as well, a feat that created a blend of the two styles.

 Unfortunately for Mr. Holway, he passed before the mansion could be completed.
 His widow Ms. Jessie Holway completed the structure and raised their children in the residence.
 Ms. Holway was very much involved in her local community and hosted many functions at her mansion, continuing a long tradition of business and philanthropy set by her husband.
 As we near 130 years since the house was completed, Castle La Crosse continues the legacy set by the original occupants to be a vital part of our local community.

 Ms. Holway lived at the mansion until 1920 when she sold the massive residence to the Diocese of La Crosse.
 The mansion then became the Bishop's Residence and was owned by the Catholic Church for the next five decades, becoming known to local residents as the "Castle on Cass."

 In 1976, the Carlisle family purchased the Castle and continued to reside in the house for 30 years.
 By 2006 the Wood family purchased the residence, working to return the Castle to a single-family residence through major renovations.